Fundamental Concepts

 const countPort = useStatePort(count, setCount);

-// Create manager instance with stable reference
+// Create ViewModel instance with automatic cleanup

-const manager = useStableReference(() =>
+const vm = useViewModel(() =>

-new CounterManager(countPort)
+new CounterVM(countPort)

 );